abaikov/cnstra/docs/frontend/benchmark.md

 The architectural advantages—incremental indexing, batched transactions, and fine-grained reactivity—translate directly to measurable performance gains.
 And with code complexity that's second only to Zustand, you get these benefits without sacrificing developer experience.

 **Ready to experience the performance difference?** [View the interactive benchmark](https://abaikov.github.io/cnstra-oimdb-bench/) and see for yourself why Cnstra + OIMDB is the future of React state management.
+[Explore the benchmark source code](https://github.com/abaikov/cnstra-oimdb-bench) to see how each library was implemented.